Last updated: May 17, 2026

 Before it was a park, Grand Canyon was set aside and managed as a Game Reserve by the USFS in 1906.
 At that time, the wildlife management plan sought to protect grazing animals by removing the predators.

 James T. "Uncle Jim" Owens was a warden for the US Forest Service (USFS) who lived in a cabin on the rim while carrying out his duties in the reserve.
-Uncle Jim is credited with killing 532 mountain lions from the North Rim.
+Uncle Jim is credited with killing 532 mountain lions on the North Rim.